 I thought that was a cable issue, then a bug, but nope.
-It turns out the “base” M3 chip is essentially an overclocked iPad chip put into a computer, and it does not have two display controllers.
-For that, you will need a confusingly named M3 Pro MacBook Pro, which retails for a mouth-watering EUR 2.599, aka US $ 2821 at the current change rate.
+It turns out the “base” M3 chip is essentially an overclocked iPad chip, and it does not have two display controllers.
+For that, you will need a confusingly named MacBook Pro M3 Pro , which retails for a mouth-watering EUR 2.599, aka US $ 2821 at the current change rate, so I cannot blame my company’s IT department for assuming a new MacBook Pro with a total of three video-capable connectors to not have such a standard feature.

-I have been driving dual monitors on a MacBook Pro since 2012 or so, if my memory is not that bad.
-I have been driving them on my 2017 Dell XPS 13 for ages, on Linux.
+I have been driving dual monitors on MacBooks since 2012 or so, if my memory is not that bad.
+I’ve had a two monitor setup hooked to my 2017 Dell XPS 13 since day one.

 Embarrassing Excuses

-When I posted this on Mastodon, and talked to friends in real life, I heard many people try to justify Apple on this.
+When I posted this on Mastodon, and talked to friends in real life, some people tried to justify Apple on this.

 ‘That’s what the M3 Pro is for’

-What Apple is doing is trying to squeeze even more profit out of all users who didn’t read the fine print, buy the “basic” MacBook Pro Tier, and produce a ton of e-waste since this machine will be unused by them and flow on the used market.
+What Apple is doing is trying to squeeze even more profit out of all users who didn’t read the fine print, buy the “base” MacBook Pro Tier, and produce yet another round of e-waste since this machine will be unusable and soon flow on the used market.

 ‘The base M3 is a mobile chip’